REASONABLE ADJUSTMENTS AND ACCEPTABLE EVIDENCE

 Although students up until the age of 25 have the support of a personal advisor allocated by their local authority, the College will provide the same level of support.
 To find details of your local authority please visit your local council website.

-Care leavers students may be eligible for the following support at each stage of the student lifecycle at the College:
+Care experienced students may be eligible for the following support at each stage of the student lifecycle at the College:

 - A pre-sessional induction event